 for row in sheet.rows: if row == list(sheet.rows)[0]: # skip first row continue if row[2].value: # a name is required in Zendesk users.append( { 'name': row[2].value, 'email': row[3].value, 'user_fields': {'member_level': row[5].value} } )

-# prepare the API requestsauth = '{your_zd_email}', '{your_zd_password}'headers = {'Content-Type': 'application/json'}url = 'https://{your_subdomain}.zendesk.com/api/v2/users/create_many.json'
+# prepare the API requestsZENDESK_API_TOKEN = os.getenv('ZENDESK_API_TOKEN')ZENDESK_SUBDOMAIN = 'your_subdomain'ZENDESK_USER_EMAIL = 'your_zd_email'

-# slice the list of users into batches of 100batch_size = 100num_users = len(users)start = 0for start in range(0, num_users, batch_size): stop = start + batch_size batch = users[start:stop] # get the next batch of 100 users
+# Slice the list of users into batches of 100batch_size = 100num_users = len(users)start = 0for start in range(0, num_users, batch_size): stop = start + batch_size batch = users[start:stop] # Get the next batch of 100 users

-# post the batch to Zendesk data = {'users': batch} response = requests.post(url, json=data, auth=auth, headers=headers) if response.status_code == 429: print('Rate limit reached.
-Please wait.') time.sleep(int(response.headers['retry-after'])) response = requests.post(url, json=data, auth=auth, headers=headers) if response.status_code != 200: print(f'Import failed with status {response.status_code}') exit()
+# Post the batch to Zendesk data = {'users': batch} response = requests.post(url, json=data, headers=auth) if response.status_code == 429: # Check for rate limit print('Rate limit reached.
+Please wait.') time.sleep(int(response.headers['retry-after'])) response = requests.post(url, json=data, headers=auth) # Retry request if response.status_code != 200: # Check for errors other than rate limit print(f'Import failed with status {response.status_code}') exit() # Exit on error

 print('\nImport done.')